Ret-2-Go on vacation!

 Squid-Smith.
 This all helps create a world, an atmosphere, that is so strong

-that it smooths out the story's kinks.
+that it smooths over the story's kinks.

 A still image from the animated opening. |

-The game
+The only

 area that feels like a step down in this department is the soundtrack.
 It's not